Generalising thermodynamic efficiency of interactions: inferential, information-geometric and computational perspectives: Defining thermodynamic efficiency

-The efficiency $\eta(\lambda_j)$ can be interpreted as the ratio of the amount of information gained about the system to the amount of generalized work done to change the control parameter by a small amount $\delta \lambda_j$.
+For a single-parameter case, the efficiency $\eta(\lambda_j)$ can be interpreted as the ratio of the amount of information gained about the system to the amount of generalised work done to change the control parameter by a small amount $\delta \lambda_j$.
+We provide interpretations for the multi-parameter case in more detail in Sections \ref{subsec:inferential_efficiency} and \ref{subsec:infogeo_interp}.